crystax/android-crew/README.md

     includes formula type, f.e. utils/zlib.
 Full form is required only to resolve ambiguity.

-### list [libs|utils|tools]
+### list [libs|utils]

-List all available formulas, their versions and status (installed or not).
-If libs or utils or tools argument was specified the command will output information only about libraries, crew utilitites (and their components) and toolchains respectively.
+List all available formulas, their versions, build numbers and status (installed or not).
+If 'libs' or 'utils' argument was specified the command will output information only about libraries or crew utilitites respectively.

 Example:

     $ crew list
+    Utilities:
+     * p7zib     9.20.1  1
+     * curl      7.42.0  1
+     * ruby      2.2.2   1
+       ruby      2.2.2   2
+    Libraries:
+       icu       54.1    1
+       icu       54.1    2
-    icu       54.1     installed
+     * icu       54.1    3
-    boost     1.57.0   installed
+     * boost     1.57.0  1
+     * boost     1.58.0  1
-    boost     1.58.0
+       boost     1.58.0  2
-    freetype  2.5.5    installed
+     * freetype  2.5.5   1

 ### info name ...